zanexkun/DecodeLabs-Internship/README.md

-# DecodeLabs Internship - AI Track
+# DecodeLabs Internship

-Projects from the DecodeLabs AI internship (Batch 2026).
-Four projects over four weeks, moving from rule-based logic into supervised learning.
+Projects from the DecodeLabs AI internship

-Python 3, run with `python filename.py`.

----

-## Project 1 - Rule-Based Chatbot
+ Project 1 - Rule-Based Chatbot

-A command-line chatbot that matches user input against a dictionary of predefined responses.
-No learning involved - the logic is written by hand, which is the point: it's the baseline you compare machine learning against.
+A command line chatbot that matches user input against a dictionary of predefined responses.
+No learning involved the logic is written by hand, which is the point

 Input is lowercased and stripped before matching so "Hello", "hello " and "HELLO" all hit the same key.
 Unrecognised input falls back to a default reply via `dict.get()`.
 Typing `exit` breaks the loop.
 **Run:**
 ```
 cd project-1-chatbot
 python chatbot.py
 ```

 **Limitation worth noting:** it only matches exact strings. "how r u" fails even though "how are you" works.
 Fixing that properly needs intent matching rather than a lookup table, which is where actual ML starts.

----

 ## Project 2 - Data Classification (Iris + KNN)